EliLillyCo/pytest-wdl/README.md

 ### Test data

-Test data files can be provided by the `io_data` fixture, and are defined in the `test_data.json` file.
+Test data files can be provided by the `workflow_data` fixture, and are defined in the `test_data.json` file.

 #### test_data.json